Step 2: Set a Trigger to Activate When an Issue is Created in Jira Software

 When you click in the comment input field, something called "Output" will be displayed, so click "When an Issue is Created or Updated"

-In addition to details, I also wanted to display "Issue Type", "Creation Date", "Priority", etc., in GitHub, so I added them as shown in the image.
+In addition to details, I wanted to display "Issue Type", "Creation Date", "Priority", etc., in GitHub, so I added them as shown in the image.

 ↓